zzzprojects/EntityFramework.DynamicFilters/docs/pages/tutorials/overview.md

 The library can be easily installed through <a href="/installing">NuGet</a> which will add extensions methods automatically to DbContext and DbModelBuilder classes to access **Dynamic Filters**.

 - Filters are defined in DbContext.OnModelCreating().
-- Filters can be created using boolean linq expressions.
+- Filters can be created using boolean LINQ expressions.
-- It also support the Contains() operator to define filters.
+- It also supports the Contains() operator to define filters.

 ## Enabling and Disabling Filters